Gubaer/josm-scripting-plugin/docs/v1/manipulate-data.md

 out.println("Created a relation - id=" + relation.getNumericId());
 ```

-The JOSM Scripting Plugin includes three [josm/builder]{:target="apidoc"} to create OSM primitives
-in JavaScript, see the overview table above.
-The primitives from the previous example would be created as follows:
+he JOSM Scripting Plugin includes three [builders][josm/builder]{:target="apidoc"} to create OSM primitives in JavaScript, see the overview table above.
+You can use a matching builder to create the primitives from the previous example:

 ```js
 var out = java.lang.System.out;
 var builder= require("josm/builder");
 var NodeBuilder = builder.NodeBuilder;
 var RelationBuilder = builder.RelationBuilder;

 // Create a new node at position [12.45, 45.56]
 var node;
 node = NodeBuilder.withPosition(12.45,45.56).create();